zkotti/cosmos-tour/guide.md

 ### <a name="moon"></a>**Moon**

-The Moon is Earth's only natural satellite.
-At about one-quarter the diameter of Earth (comparable to the width of Australia), it is the largest natural satellite in the Solar System relative to the size of a major planet, the fifth largest satellite in the Solar System overall, and larger than any known dwarf planet.
-The Moon is a planetary-mass object that formed a differentiated rocky body, making it a satellite planet under the geophysical definitions of the term.
-It lacks any significant atmosphere, hydrosphere, or magnetic field.
-Its surface gravity is about one-sixth of Earth's (0.1654 g); Jupiter's moon Io is the only satellite in the Solar System known to have a higher surface gravity and density.
+The Moon is the sole natural satellite of the Earth.
+It is the largest natural satellite in the Solar System proportional to the size of a giant planet, the fifth largest satellite in the Solar System overall, and larger than any known dwarf planet, with a diameter of nearly one-quarter the diameter of Earth (equivalent to the width of Australia).
+Under geophysical criteria, the Moon is a satellite planet since it is a planetary-mass object that became a differentiated rocky body.
+It doesn't have an atmosphere, a hydrosphere, or a magnetic field.
+It has a surface gravity of about one-sixth that of Earth (0.1654 g); Jupiter's moon Io is the only satellite known to have a higher surface gravity and density in the Solar System.

-Orbiting Earth at an average distance of 384,400 km (238,900 mi), or about 30 times Earth's diameter, its gravitational influence very slowly lengthens Earth's day and is the main driver of Earth's tides.
-The Moon's orbit around Earth has a sidereal period of 27.3 days.
-During each synodic period of 29.5 days, the amount of visible surface illuminated by the Sun varies from none up to 100%, resulting in lunar phases that form the basis for the months of a lunar calendar.
-The Moon is tidally locked to Earth, which means that the length of a full rotation of the Moon on its own axis causes its same side (the near side) to always face Earth, and the somewhat longer lunar day is the same as the synodic period.
-That said, 59% of the total lunar surface can be seen from Earth through shifts in perspective due to libration.
+Its gravitational impact slowly lengthens Earth's day and is the principal driver of Earth's tides, orbiting at an average distance of 384,400 km (238,900 mi), or nearly 30 times Earth's diameter.
+The sidereal duration of the Moon's orbit around Earth is 27.3 days.
+The amount of visible surface lighted by the Sun fluctuates from none to 100% during each synodic period of 29.5 days, resulting in lunar phases that serve as the foundation for lunar calendar months.
+The Moon is tidally locked to Earth, which means that the length of a full rotation of the Moon on its axis causes the same side (the near side) to constantly face Earth, and the synodic period is the same as the lunar day.
+However, because to perspective distortions caused by libration, Earth can see 59 percent of the complete lunar surface.

 Source [wiki](https://en.wikipedia.org/wiki/Moon)

 **Watch the video below**